 Dragonflies are beautiful insects that have been around for over 300 million years.
+Although the earliest dragonflies were massive compared to the ones we enjoy today.
 Fossil remains have been found in Kansas of a large dragonfly with a wingspread of 2.5 ft from the Permian Period.

-Dragonflies are harmless insects and have inspired numerous myths and nicknames with their elusiveness, beautiful shimmering wings and erratic flight patterns.
-Some of the nicknames for a dragonfly are the “Devil’s darning needle,” the “Adder’s Servant,” or “snake doctor.”
+Dragonflies are harmless insects and have inspired numerous myths (albeit negative ones) and nicknames with their elusiveness, beautiful shimmering wings and erratic flight patterns.
+Some nicknames for the dragonfly include:

 Despite its negative mythology, the dragonfly is one of the most beneficial insects to humans, and they are revered in Japan as the country’s national emblem.

 Dragonflies belong to the order Odonata, and the suborder Anisoptera.
 There are over 5,000 species, and it is one of the fastest insects in the world, one being clocked at 36 mph in Australia.